revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---

-2. Why local variable names beginning with an underscore discouraged in python?
+2.Why local variable names beginning with an underscore discouraged in python?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

-a) They are used to indicate a private/ protected variables of a class <br>
+a) They are used to indicate a private/ protected variables of a class

-b) Because of readability purpose<br>
+b) Because of readability purpose

-c) They are used for some method names<br>
+c) They are used for some method names

 d) They slow down execution of the program

 <details><summary> <b>Show Answer</b> </summary>

-option a) is correct
+> Option a) is correct

 <details><summary> <b>Explanation</b> </summary>